tlodge/databox-sdk-tutorial/g54ena/index.md

 ### Next steps

-This is all you need to get started playing with the SDK.
+This is all you need to get started with the SDK.
 Go [here](/gettingstarted/sdk) for a fuller overview.
 You'll see that there are a bunch of examples of apps that do other things - by all means load them up and take a look.
 We have also provided a [summary of the nodes available](/g54ena/nodes) in the sdk.
 You should have most information that you require to work through a list of [suggested apps](/g54ena/tasks).